samer955/BA_Sdn/README.md

 ``C:\Users\s.osman\Desktop\Discovery_mDNS\db-agent> docker-compose up -d``

-build the exec File with ``go build`` and run it as in the sender-agent.
+build an executable file with ``go build`` and run it as in the sender-agent.

-In the terminal you will see all the message sent by the others sender-agent.
+In the terminal you will see all the message sent by the others agents.

 ### Visualisation with Grafana